Login Sign in

 How to Treat Problems with Anal Glands in Cats

-Make a veterinary appointment right away if you see symptoms of feline anal sac problems.
+Make a veterinary appointment right away if you see symptoms of feline anal sac disease or other cat anal gland issues.
 Allowing time to pass without treatment will likely result in the rupture of glands, which is painful and more serious, as well as more expensive.

 Your vet will take a history of your cat’s symptoms and conduct a thorough physical exam to determine the cause of the anal gland problems, as well as the best treatment.